niiischall/pickup-lines-starter-kit/README.md

-# Pick Up Lines: Starter Kit - The Starter Kit for the decentralized app for making the first move.
+# Pick Up Lines: Starter Kit - The Starter Kit for [pickuplines.art](https://www.pickuplines.art).

 ### Get to know about the app, on its offical [website](https://www.pickuplines.art).